 Whether you chose a secured or personal loan entirely depends on you and your circumstances.
 To help you decide which could be the better choice for you, ask yourself these key questions:

-This can be the biggest deciding factor when it comes to choosing your type of loan.
+This is the biggest deciding factor when it comes to choosing your type of loan.
 If you have a mortgage, you could apply for either a secured or a personal loan.
-However, if you haven’t stepped onto the property ladder yet, it’s unlikely you’ll be able to apply for a standard secured loan.
+However, if you haven’t stepped onto the property ladder yet, you won’t be able to apply for a secured loan.

 Your credit score is an important part of any loan application – whether you’ve chosen a secured or personal loan.

-However, a bad credit score can be more of a factor when it comes to personal loans.
-As mentioned earlier, your credit history can play a bigger role when you apply for a personal loan.
+However, a bad credit score can be more of an issue when it comes to personal loans.
+As mentioned earlier, your credit history can play a bigger role when you apply for a personal loan – as there’s little else to figure out your level of risk.

 So, if you’re a homeowner and you have a bad credit score, you might find it’s easier to be accepted for a secured loan.